Digital Cover culture

 From Iris Law to Hailey Bieber and Kylie Jenner, bubble skirts have been platformed by chronically online trend-setters, cementing them as a Gen Z staple.
 Naturally, social media informed luxury houses (or - the other way around?) leading designers such as Aaron Esh, Mugler, Miu Miu, Patou and Area to hone in on the voluminous silhouette.

 It makes sense, considering there are several benefits to wearing the design.
 Firstly, they carry the flirtatiousness of a mini silhouette, without the wearer feeling like they're going to flash someone on the underground escalators.
-The meringue cut not only toys with silhouette, but it elongates the legs, marrying early Aughts preppiness with ironic femininity.
+The meringue cut not only toys with one's silhouette, but it elongates the legs, marrying early Aughts preppiness with ironic femininity.
 Plus, if you’re ever lost at sea, one can simply use their puffed-out pull-on as a raft.

 © Getty